Gavin Cowan (footballer)

-Gavin Cowan (born 24 May 1981) is an English retired footballer and manager who played as a centre-back.
-He recently managed AFC Telford United.
+Gavin Cowan (born 24 May 1981) is an English football manager and former player who is the manager of National League club Brackley Town.

-He has notably played as a professional in the Football League for Shrewsbury Town.
+As a player he was a footballer and a centre-back.
+He notably played as a professional in the Football League for Shrewsbury Town.
 He has also played for Braintree Town, Canvey Island, Nuneaton Borough, Kidderminster Harriers, Grays Athletic, AFC Telford United, Fleetwood Town and Gainsborough Trinity.